| Technical Information (MGB 9)

 particular cylinder(s) in question would have been in all probability over

+bored.
 Piston Ring Assembly Procedures

 Never spiral compression rings into piston